livekit-examples/agent-starter-swift/README.md

 ## Token generation in production

-In a production environment, you will be responsible for developing a solution to [generate tokens for your users](https://docs.livekit.io/home/server/generating-tokens/) which is integrated with your authentication solution.
+In production, you'll need to develop a solution to [generate tokens for your users](https://docs.livekit.io/home/server/generating-tokens/) that integrates with your authentication system.
 You should replace your `SandboxTokenSource` with an `EndpointTokenSource` or your own `TokenSourceFixed` or `TokenSourceConfigurable` implementation.
 Additionally, you can use the `.cached()` extension to cache valid tokens and avoid unnecessary token requests.

 ## Running on Simulator